Eurasian hobby: Behaviour and ecology

 It is a bird of open country, such as farmland, marshes, taiga and savannah.
 They are widespread in lowlands with scattered small woods.
 It is an elegant bird of prey, appearing sickle-like in flight with its long pointed wings and square tail, often resembling a swift when gliding with folded wings.
 It is fast and powerful in flight and will take large insects, such as dragonflies, which it transfers from talons to beak and eats while soaring slowly in circles.
 It also captures small bats and small birds in flight.
 Its speed and aerobatic skills enable it to take swallows and even swifts on the wing, and barn swallows or house martins have a characteristic "hobby" alarm call.
 It is known to harass swallows while they are roosting and dispersing from roosts.
 When not breeding, it is crepuscular, hawking principally in the mornings and evenings.
 While on migration, they may move in small groups.

-Hobbies nest in old nests of crows and other birds.
+Hobbies tend to nest in old nests of birds such as crows and rooks, typically having a single brood and laying 2–3 eggs from June to August.
+Incubation is said to take 28 days and both parents share in this duty, though the female does the greater part.
 The tree selected is most often one in a hedge or on the extreme edge of a spinney, from where the bird can observe intruders from a considerable distance.
-It lays 2–4 eggs.
-Incubation is said to take 28 days and both parents share in this duty, though the female does the greater part.

 It is a very bold and courageous bird and was used in falconry, trained to hawk birds like quails, larks, hoopoes, drongos, etc.